Fujifilm X-E3 vs Panasonic LX100

-The Fujifilm X-E3 and the Panasonic Lumix DMC-LX100 are two digital cameras that were revealed to the public, respectively, in September 2017 and September 2014.
+The Fujifilm X-E3 and the Panasonic Lumix DMC-LX100 are two digital cameras that were announced, respectively, in September 2017 and September 2014.
 The X-E3 is a mirrorless interchangeable lens camera, while the LX100 is a fixed lens compact.
-The cameras are based on an APS-C (X-E3) and a Four Thirds sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 12.7 MP.
+The cameras are based on an APS-C (X-E3) and a Four Thirds (LX100) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Panasonic provides 12.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (15 percent) than the Fujifilm X-E3.
 In this context, it is worth noting that neither the X-E3 nor the LX100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the LX100 has a lens built in, whereas the X-E3 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the X-E3 and their specifications in the Fujinon X Lens Catalog.